Road trip to Ottawa, Kingston and Prince Edward County

 The Royal Hotel

-Located in a restored historic building, The Royal was included in Condé Nast's list of best new hotels last year.
+Located in a restored historic building, The Royal has been featured in Condé Nast's list of best new hotels.

 Location: 247 Picton Main Street, Picton